Financial Aid and Scholarships

 • The Financial Aid Office will download your application and determine if you are eligible for a CCPG, CPP, Cal Grant, or SSCG.

-On Campus Resource For Undocumented Students
+On-Campus Resource for Undocumented Students

 The FAFSA Submission Summary is a paper or electronic document from the U.S. Department of Education’s office of Federal Student Aid that lists answers to the questions on the student’s FAFSA form and gives basic estimates about the student’s eligibility for federal student aid.
 It is not a financial aid offer.